The Notre Dame Cathedral Tower: Is it worth the climb?

-To mark the 850th anniversary of this grand old lady of Paris, a new a set of bells for its bell tower have been created.
-They have been carefully cast to faithfully reproduce the sound of beautifully tuned bells that once rang out from Notre Dam to mark the quarter hours of Paris.
+To mark the 850th anniversary of this grand old lady of Paris, a new a set of bells for its bell tower has been created.
+These have been carefully cast to faithfully reproduce the sound of beautifully tuned bells that once rang out from Notre Dame to mark the quarter hours of Paris.
 The originals were melted down to make cannon balls during the French Revolution.

 These replacements were cast at the Cornille-Havard Foundry in the small town of Villedieu-les-Poeles, Normandy in the north of France.
-The process followed medieval techniques: a mixture of 78% copper and 22% tin was melted in a furnace of wood and coal, which was then poured into traditional molds made of clay, horse droppings and goat hair.
+The process followed medieval techniques: a mixture of 78% copper and 22% tin being melted in a furnace of wood and coal, and then poured into traditional moulds made of clay, horse droppings, and goat hair.

-Those fortunate enough to be in Paris acoud join residentes to meet the bells before they were hung - a rare, and historic privilege.
+Those fortunate enough to be in Paris at the time they arrived to be blessed, could join residentes to meet the bells before they were hung - a rare, and historic privilege.

 Emmanuel was rehung by Napoleon and has been the stalwart through ensuing centuries.